rooklift/llm_chaos/README.md

-Ever seen the crazy shennanigans of the repligate Discord server posted on Twitter?
+Ever seen the crazy shennanigans of the repligate / j⧉nus Discord server posted on Twitter?
 Well.
-I can't tell you what to say to the LLMs to get them in that excited state, but I can write Discord software to connect multiple LLMs to a Discord...
+I can't tell you what to say to the LLMs to get them in that excited state, but I can write Discord software to connect multiple LLMs to a Discord... so here's that.

 ![Image](https://github.com/user-attachments/assets/1a533fa7-2f96-493a-a76c-dae1074a3c7d)